mathiasbalian/Folder_Sorter_AI_HYU2022/README.md

 ### Text preprocessing
 When reading and extracting text from a pdf or word document, the text can quickly become bloated with some unwanted escape characters, single characters, empty characters etc...
 That's why we need to tokenize and lemmatize the text.
 What does this mean ?
 - **Text tokenization**
 Text tokenization is the process of separating a text into "tokens".
-Usually, we do this by splitting the text by whitespaces, removing escape characters and punctuation and putting the text in lowercase.
+Usually, we do this by splitting the text by whitespaces, removing escape characters, punctuation, useless words and putting the text in lowercase.
 Everything that could be considered as unwanted in a text where only the words themsevles are important is removed.
 If we take back our dataframe previously created, we can iterate over each text in this dataframe, and tokenize it using regex expressions:

 ```python